-- Make sure webpack is listed in the
+Make sure webpack is listed in the

 devDependenciesobject of your package.json.

-npm install --save-dev webpack.
+npm install --save-dev webpack

-Create a configuration file in the project root or elsewhere (webpack official website.).
+Create one or several configuration files depending on your project structure (webpack official website.).
 Learn more from the

-On the Webpack page that opens, specify the location of the configuration file to use.
+Manual Webpack configuration: In the Configuration file field, specify the location of the webpack config to use.

 Editing a webpack configuration file